litvem/T11_Web_Application/frontend/README.md

 protocol websockets
 allow_anonymous true
 ```

 - To run mosquitto with these configurations use:

 ```
 mosquitto -c mosquitto.conf -v
 ```

-### After clonning the repo, open the terminal in your local machine, then:
+### After cloning the repo, open the terminal in your local machine, then:

 - cd to the **frontend** folder
 - install dependencies with:

 ```
 npm install
 ```

 - run the application:

 ```
 npm run dev
 ```